 "CU is such a blessing in my life.
 I first came to campus as a first-year counseling student.
 I chose CU because of the biblical foundation and warm, welcoming environment in and outside of the classroom.
 Now as I serve in both seminary admissions and The Well, CU has become a second home to me.
 I am grateful for the Christ-centered relationships I have with my colleagues, and I am blessed to walk alongside others on this journey!"

-- Bachelor of Arts in Interpersonal and Public Communication, Central Michigan University
+- B.A.
+Interpersonal and Public Communication, Central Michigan University

 —Singing and playing the piano